lowRISC/opentitan/hw/ip/hmac/doc/programmers_guide.md

 # Programmer's Guide

-This chapter shows how to use the HMAC-SHA-2 IP by showing some snippets such as initialization, initiating SHA-2 or HMAC process and processing the interrupts.
+This chapter shows how to use the HMAC/SHA-2 IP by showing some snippets such as initialization, initiating SHA-2 or HMAC process and processing the interrupts.
 This code is not compilable but serves to demonstrate the IO required.
-More detailed and complete code can be found in the software under `sw/`, [ROM code](https://github.com/lowRISC/opentitan/blob/master/sw/device/silicon_creator/lib/drivers/hmac.c) and [HMAC DIF](https://github.com/lowRISC/opentitan/blob/master/sw/device/lib/dif/dif_hmac.c).
+A more detailed SW implementation can be found in software under `sw/` in [cryptolib code](../../../../sw/device/lib/crypto/drivers/hmac.c) which is the recommended reference implementation for further SW development.
+HMAC/SHA-2 IP is also used in [ROM code](../../../../sw/device/silicon_creator/lib/drivers/hmac.c) but this is a constrained implementation for specific ROM code purposes.
+Therefore, it is not a recommended software implementation reference.
+Code in [HMAC DIF](../../../../sw/device/lib/dif/dif_hmac.c) is intended for tesing development purposes, but remains limited to configuring HMAC only in SHA-2 256 with 256-bit key, with plans to update it in the near future.

 ## Initialization